PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setTrackDeviceId().rst

 -----

 * The device ID won't be sent if setAnonymizationState(true) is set.
-* If your app uses the device ID (AAID) and you plan to send your app to the Google Play, you need to ask each user for permission to share their data.
+* If your app uses the device ID (AAID) and you plan to submit your app to Google Play, you will need to ask each user for permission to share their data.

 Related methods
 ---------------